hector918/project-snack-a-log-backend/README.md

 > **Note**: There are no back-end tests; your hosted application's functionality and code quality will be used to evaluate you.

+Snack Health Criteria (the snack is considered unhealthy when one of the two conditions are met)

+Sugar is more than 5 Protein is less than 5 and Fiber is less than 5

 ### Snack Schema

 - id: serial, should be primary key